CENDARI/documentation/source/user/atom.rst

 **What kind of agreements does CENDARI have with Archives and Libraries regarding the sharing of records?**

 CENDARI does not have any specific agreements with Cultural Heritage Institutions.
 The Archival Directory AtoM will be open for Cultural
-Heritage Institutions as well as for users to add descriptions according to their needs while observing the standards of the International
+Heritage Institutions a	s well as for users to add descriptions according to their needs while observing the standards of the International
 Council on Archives.
 If users want to publish archival descriptions and the content of finding aids within CENDARIs Archival Directory, they should first talk to the archives whether or not they are allowed to do so.